 The CAN SLIM Investing System was created by William J. O’Neil after his study of the biggest winning stocks in the history of the stock market going back 130 years.
-He wanted to systematically quantify the the traits both fundamentally and technically that was the difference between the stocks that created the Alpha in the stock market over the long term and all the ordinary stocks.
+He wanted to systematically quantify the the traits both fundamentally and technically that was the difference between the stocks that created the Alpha in the stock market over the long term versus all the ordinary stocks.
 He looked for the signals they give in the first stages of their big up trends.
-Also just as importantly identify when their trends come to an end after running out of momentum and what are the key sell signals they show when the time has come to lock in profits while they are still there.
+Also, just as importantly identify when their trends come to an end after running out of momentum and what are the key sell signals they show when the time has come to lock in profits while they are still there.

-A CAN SLIM fundamental filter is a great place to start if you are looking to build a watch of stocks to trend trade that will have a built in bullish bias as they accumulated by investors and funds.
+A CAN SLIM fundamental filter is a great place to start if you are looking to build a watch of stocks to trend trade that will have a built in bullish bias as they are accumulated by investors and funds.
 They are stocks that will be safer to buy a price dip on or let a winner run.

 Here are the seven dynamics of stocks that will fit the CAN SLIM filter:

 Current Quarterly Earnings

 Earnings Growth is an important factor to look at when buying stocks.
 Look for stocks with increases in current quarterly earnings of at least 25%.